bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-2.md

 Adam Ficsor: 01:25:33

 I mean if others relay a transaction like that, a conflicting transaction, then would that, I mean you would have to trust the other peers that they are not lying about the conflicting terms.
-Oh no because they can only the transaction those are theirs so they would be the the the the guys who are disrupting around so yeah never mind
+Oh no because they can only the transaction those are theirs so they would be the guys who are disrupting around so yeah never mind

 Tim Ruffing: 01:26:01